dch/couchdb-launchpad/share/doc/src/intro/overview.rst

 is concurrently being refreshed for other clients without causing problems for the readers.

-As documents are examined, their previous row values are removed from the view indexes, if they exist.
+As documents are processed by the view engine through your 'map' and 'reduce' functions, their previous row values are removed from the view indexes, if they exist.
 If the document is selected by a view function, the function results are inserted into the view as a new row.

 When view index changes are written to disk, the updates are always appended at the end of the file, serving to both reduce disk head seek times during